veloblank/js-basics-functions-readme-v-000/README.md

 **A function is an object that contains a sequence JavaScript statements.
 We can execute or _call_ it multiple times.**

+To _call_ a function means to run the independent pieces that make it.
+Synonyms to _call_ that you might see are _execute_ and _invoke_.

 Let's describe a series of single, non-abstract, tasks: